Before getting started with legal stuff, we want to be super-transparent about how we use data and where we keep it.

 - Security plugin – We have a plugin which protects our server and website.
 For this purpose the plugin tracks your IP in order to ensure that an attack is not coming from your computer.

-- Google Analytics – Google have an online tracking system that allows us to know how many people are in the website in real-time, or how many people were in the site over a period of time.
+- Google Analytics and Tag Manager – Google have an online tracking system that allows us to know how many people are in the website in real-time, or how many people were in the site over a period of time.
 It also provides us with general location data, pages visited etc. We use this to figure out which pages our visitors liked so that we can create similar printables.
 You can opt-out of Google Analytics tracking by downloading a plugin here –

 - Hotjar – This is a software that allows us to improve our website usability by viewing (anonymously!) how people interact with the website.
 You can opt-out of Hotjar by clicking a button here –